lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - if the Header does not end at an L2 Word boundary, append bits set to 1 as needed to reach the next L2 Word boundary
 - append exactly one more L2 Word with bits all set to ones

-Such a bit pattern never occurs in a regular SCHC ACK.
+Such a bit pattern never occurs in a legit SCHC ACK.
 This is how the fragment sender recognizes a SCHC Receiver-Abort.

 The SCHC Receiver-Abort MUST NOT be acknowledged.